-Only applicants meeting the requirements for Regular Students as indicated on pages 7-8 of this catalog may be admitted into the MLS program.
+Only applicants meeting the requirements for Regular Students as indicated on pages 7-8 of this catalog and who have completed a Bachelor's degree or its equivalent may be admitted into the MLS program.
 Special Students are not eligible for the MLS program.